AdaCore/gnatstudio/docs/users_guide/navigation.rst

   Find all non-local variables used in the entity.

-.. index:: plug-ins; methods.py
+.. index:: plugins; methods.py

 * :menuselection:`References --> Methods of *entity*`

-  This entry is only visible if you activated the plug-in :file:`methods.py` (the default) and when you click on a tagged type or an instance of a tagged type.
+  This entry is only visible if you activated the plugin :file:`methods.py` (the default) and when you click on a tagged type or an instance of a tagged type.
 It lists all the :index:`primitive operations` or :index:`methods` of that type, allowing you to jump to the